Cutting lemma and Zarankiewicz's problem in distal structures: Planar Zarankiewicz's problem in distal structures

-Theorem \ref{thm: distal BukhMatousek} implies that in Theorem \ref{thm: distal Zarank}, assuming $\mathcal{M}$ eliminates $\exists^\infty$, we can relax the assumption to just assuming that $E$ doesn't contain a copy of an infinite complete bipartite graph. \end{rem} We conclude by observing that all of these results apply to $o$-minimal expansions of fields.
+Theorem \ref{thm: distal BukhMatousek} implies that in Theorem \ref{thm: distal Zarank}, assuming $\mathcal{M}$ eliminates $\exists^\infty$, we can relax the assumption to just assuming that $E$ doesn't contain a copy of an infinite complete bipartite graph.
+We conclude by observing that all of these results apply to o-minimal expansions of fields.